voxpupuli/puppet-network/.github/ISSUE_TEMPLATE.md

 Please check the following items before submitting an issue -- thank you!

-Nnote that this project is released with a Contributor Code of Conduct.
+Note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.
 [Contributor Code of Conduct](https://voxpupuli.org/coc/).